ruturaj0626/Forecasting-Stroke-Risk_An-In-Depth-Analysis/README.md

 ## License

 This project is licensed under the [MIT License](LICENSE), which means you are free to use, modify, and distribute the code for both personal and commercial purposes.
 See the [LICENSE](LICENSE) file for more details.

----

-Feel free to modify and expand this README.md template as needed to suit your specific project requirements.
-This template provides a starting point for creating an informative and mindful documentation for your GitHub repository.